Outlook Email Report Template 7

 programs and/or drivers to make such files

-just double-click RTF attachment and Windows will do the rest
+simply double-click RTF attachment and Windows will do the rest

 • Emails can be sent both one-by-one (with preview) and in a batch process